HighMacGuy/DDNS53/README.md

 http://127.0.0.1/ddns53.php?id=ACCESS_KEY&secret=SECRET_KEY&zone=ZONE_ID&hostname=HOSTNAME&type=HOST_TYPE&newip=NEWIP&synology=SYNOLOGY&debug=DEBUG
 ```

 NOTE: __127.0.0.1__ is an example.
 Each server's local IP address is UNIQUE and YOU MUST manually retrieve it.
-Usually the values start with __192.168.1.2__, but it could depend on each server.
+Usually the values start with __192.168.1.2__, but it could depend on each server and network configuration.

 NOTE 2: The capitalized words in-between the URL are the variables you need to replace.
 Follow the examples above!